Oakland A's say team and city officials "far apart" on terms for Coliseum extension

 "We can't just sit here with no franchise and no baseball.
 It would be devastating to our community," said Peter Marino of Alameda.

 The way the A's played on Monday, some fans might be happier if they just left.
-Red Sox pitcher Tanner Houck struck out 10 batters in six scoreless innings while the home team committed five errors.
-Boston shut out the Athletics 9-0.
+The team with the lowest payroll in the major leagues committed five errors while Red Sox pitcher Tanner Houck struck out 10 A's batters in a 9-0 shutout.